Margaree Salmon Museum

 North East Margaree, Nova Scotia -

-Cape Breton Clay
+Cape Breton Backcountry Adventures

 Places to Stay Nearby